kevinsilva/hangman-game/README.md

 </div>

-A JavaScript version of the classic hangman game where the player has 6 attempts to guess the hidden word.
+A JavaScript desktop version of the classic hangman game where the player has 6 attempts to guess the hidden word.

 ## Implementation Details